Hypsiboas fasciatus photographed at night on tall grass in small pond.

 This is one of the many brown tree frog species in the Peruvian Amazon, formerly in the Hyla Genus and now reclassified as Hypsiboas.
 These seem to support the snake population as one of their staple forage items.
 On another hike we saw a H. fasciatus' hind end hanging out of the mouth of a tree snake.
 Sadly no photo!

-Hypsiboas fasciatus is a species of frog in the Hylidae family.
-It is found in Bolivia, Brazil, Colombia, Ecuador, French Guiana, Guyana, Peru, Suriname, and possibly Venezuela.
-Its natural habitats are subtropical or tropical moist lowland forests, subtropical or tropical swamps, freshwater marshes, and intermittent freshwater marches.
+Gunther's banded tree frog, Hypsiboas fasciatus, is a species of frog in the Hylidae family found in Bolivia, Brazil, Colombia, Ecuador, French Guiana, Guyana, Peru, Suriname, and possibly Venezuela.
+Its natural habitats are subtropical or tropical moist lowland forests, subtropical or tropical swamps, freshwater marshes, and intermittent freshwater marshes.